ammarSherif/GSAA/README.md

 # GSAA [Graph Search Algorithm Analyzer]
- as the name indicates GSAA is a program to analyze some of AI search techniques[Breadth First, Depth first, Depth limited, A Star, Cheapest first, Beam and Hill climbing], it shows how different algorithms work on different graphs with good animation.
+ as the name indicates GSAA is a program to analyze some of AI search techniques<br>[Breadth First, Depth first, Depth limited, A Star, Cheapest first, Beam and Hill climbing],<br>
- It is basically for teaching and clarification purposes
+ it shows how different algorithms work on different graphs with good animation.<br> It is basically for teaching and clarification purposes

 # Features :